galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 ## Upload .biom file; create a phyloseq file

- * Use your own biom dataset or find one online, we used the following:
+ * Use your own biom dataset or select one online, such as the following:

 > <hands-on-title> Download the BIOM dataset </hands-on-title>
 >